 When this project started in 2018, 11 dugout canoes were documented in Wisconsin ranging in age from about 150 years old to a fragment from Kenosha County that is 1,850 years old.
-By November 2022, there were 63 reports of dugouts in the state (our research team has confirmed and documented 49 of them) that range in age from about 80 years old to a Lake Mendota dugout that is 4,000 calendar years old – now the oldest known “shipwreck” in the Great Lakes.
+By February 2023, there were 68 reports of dugouts in the state (our research team has confirmed and documented 52 of them) that extend back to 4,000 calendar years old – now the oldest known “shipwreck” in the Great Lakes region.
 This puts Wisconsin second in eastern North America for the number of reported dugout canoes, after Florida where more than 200 dugouts are known, half of them from Newnans Lake.
 The Wisconsin sample of dugouts has two of the 10 oldest dugouts in eastern North America that range between 4,000 and 6,000 years old.

 The goals of the Wisconsin Dugout Canoe Survey include locating, identifying, and documenting dugouts across the state; measuring and describing the dugouts to compare size and form; using modern technology to develop 3D models of each dugout that will make them broadly accessible; determining the type of wood used to make the dugout; determining the age of the dugout using historic records, evidence of manufacturing methods, and radiocarbon dates; and describing the condition of the dugout and how it is stored or presented to develop a set of best practices for the conservation, preservation, curation, and exhibition of this rare form of material culture.